bendrick92/benscarblog/_posts/2017-08-14-taking-delivery-of-my-wrx.md

 #### Dialing It In - Protection and Sealant

-Through experimentation on my Fiesta ST over the prior few weeks, I had found a layer of Collinite 845 sealant followed by a wipe down with Optimum Opti-Seal provided awesome results.
+Through experimentation on my Fiesta ST over the prior few weeks, I had found a layer of <a href="http://amzn.to/2xC0KVf">Collinite 845</a> sealant followed by a wipe down with <a href="http://amzn.to/2wt3yPv">Optimum Opti-Seal</a> provided awesome results.
 With this in mind, I laid down a generous layer of 845.

 ![Applying Collinite](https://assets.bpwalters.com/images/bens_car_blog/wrx_collinite_1.jpg)